 Some advanced malware even searches through a target’s system for password dictionaries or data associated with web browsers.
 After collecting the data from the target device, a hacker can easily analyze it to retrieve the desired system password.

 Password Guessing attack:

-Thus, at last, it is very clear that hackers and criminals are always looking for new opportunities to crack your passwords and break-in, making it very crucial to protect each and every account with a unique and strong password and at the same time, it is also important to be well educated about the various types of attacks that you could be prone to.
+Hackers and criminals are always looking for new opportunities to crack your passwords and break in, making it very crucial to protect each and every account with a unique and strong password.
+Being well educated about the various types of attacks that you could be prone to is also important.

 I hope you loved our article.
 Don’t forget to support our website.
 Happy Hacking.